snkris1/InventoryManager/README.md

 ## Try it Out!

-You can try out a live demo of the Inventory Management System here: [Link to Live Demo]
+You can try out a live demo of the Inventory Management System here: [Coming Soon]

 ## Contributing